2026 UK OZEV Grant & EV Charger Regulation Change

-In the first half of 2026, the UK government updated EV charging grants and regulations.
-Explore the 2026 EV chargers England regulation change in this article.
+In the first half of 2026, the UK government updated the OZEV grants and EV charger regulations.

-From 1 April 2026, the UK’s Office for Zero Emission Vehicles (OZEV) will raise the maximum subsidy rate for most installations from £350 to £500 per charging socket.
+From 1 April 2026, the UK’s Office for Zero Emission Vehicles (OZEV) will raise the maximum subsidy rate for most installations from £350 to£500 per charging socket.
 An application channel for EV chargers has also been added to the ‘find a grant’ portal.
-Allowing users to search for eligible subsidies and their specific requirements simply by entering “ev charger”.
-(Find UK EV Chargepoint Grant)
+The old application channel has been closed.
+(Find OZEV Grant)

 Workplace Charging SchemeUp to £350 per socketUp to £500 per socketMax 40 sockets per business